Pandemic emergency purchase programme (PEPP)

 The ECB’s pandemic emergency purchase programme (PEPP) is a non-standard monetary policy measure initiated in March 2020 to counter the serious risks to the monetary policy transmission mechanism and the outlook for the euro area posed by the coronavirus (COVID-19) outbreak.

-For the purchases of public sector securities under the PEPP, the benchmark allocation across jurisdictions will be the capital key of the national central banks.
+For the purchases of public sector securities under the PEPP, the benchmark allocation across jurisdictions will be the Eurosystem capital key of the national central banks.
 At the same time, purchases will be conducted in a flexible manner on the basis of market conditions and with a view to preventing a tightening of financing conditions that is inconsistent with countering the downward impact of the pandemic on the projected path of inflation.
 The flexibility of purchases over time, across asset classes and among jurisdictions will continue to support the smooth transmission of monetary policy.

 Securities purchased under the monetary policy portfolios are made available for securities lending to support market liquidity and collateral availability in the market.

 |Book value as at end-February 2021 (EUR millions)||Cumulative net purchases as at end-January 2021 (EUR millions)||Monthly net purchases in February 2021 (EUR millions)||Cumulative net purchases*|

 |* Cumulative monthly net purchases figures represent the difference between the acquisition cost of all purchase operations and the redeemed nominal amounts.|

 |Note: Figures may not add up due to rounding.
 Figures are preliminary and may be subject to revision.
 The monthly purchase volumes are reported on a settlement basis and net of redemptions.|

 The table presents the Eurosystem holdings at the end of the bimonthly period and a breakdown of the change in Eurosystem holdings.